 Mental health

-We have a dedicated Pastoral Team – ‘The Caring Crew’ – who work in the Haven and Beacon rooms.
+We have a dedicated Pastoral Team who work in the Haven and Beacon rooms.
 They are on hand to support the children with social, emotional, mental health, behaviour and well-being needs.
 They also work very closely with parents and carers and offer various courses and advice for parenting.

-The Caring Crew work with children in class as well as running interventions for individuals or small groups to help children with a variety of needs including managing their feelings, developing their social skills, forming friendships or helping them deal with loss, bereavement and worries.
+The Pastoral Team work with children in class as well as running interventions for individuals or small groups to help children with a variety of needs including managing their feelings, developing their social skills, forming friendships or helping them deal with loss, bereavement and worries.

-The Caring Crew are on the playground every morning and can also be contacted via the school office.
+The Pastoral Team are on the playground every morning and can also be contacted via the school office.

 Physical activity